 The following chart illustrates common steps involved in the scientific research process (inner circle), the dissemination of research results through the primary and secondary literature (outer circle), and the personal assimilation of this information resulting in new ideas and research (inner circle):

 Fisheries serials can be grouped into the following three categories:

-The following list contains many of the print and online fulltext journals available in the HSU Library which publish research of interest to fisheries scientists and managers.
-Check the Journal and Newspaper Finder for specific holdings and call numbers.
+The following list contains many of the print and online journals available which publish research of interest to fisheries scientists and managers.

 Articles appearing in these publications tend to be popular in format and scope.
 They may contain news and perspectives of professional societies and environmental organizations, report on research published in scholarly journals, report on environmental problems and new political initiatives, or contain articles aimed at the layperson.